Falkland Islands: Demographics

 Christ Church Cathedral, the local parish church of the Anglican Communion.
 Most Falklanders identify as Christian.

-The Falkland Islands population is homogeneous, mostly descended from Scottish and Welsh immigrants who settled in the territory after 1833.
-The Falkland-born population are also descended from English and French people, Gibraltarians, Scandinavians, and South Americans.
-The 2016 census indicated that 43% of residents were born on the archipelago, with foreign-born residents assimilated into local culture.
+The Falkland Islands population is homogeneous, mostly descended from Scottish and Welsh immigrants who settled in the territory after 1833, and also from English and French people, Gibraltarians, Scandinavians, and South Americans.
+The 2016 census indicated that 43% of residents were born in the archipelago, with foreign-born residents assimilated into local culture.
 The legal term for the right of residence is "belonging to the islands".
 In 1983, full British citizenship was given to Falkland Islanders under the British Nationality (Falkland Islands) Act 1983.

 A significant population decline affected the archipelago in the 20th century, with many young islanders moving overseas in search of education, a modern lifestyle, and better job opportunities, particularly to the British city of Southampton, which came to be known in the islands as "Stanley North".
 In recent years, the islands' population decline has reduced, thanks to immigrants from the United Kingdom, Saint Helena, and Chile.
 In the 2012 census, a majority of residents listed their nationality as Falkland Islander (59 per cent), followed by British (29 per cent), Saint Helenian (9.8 per cent), and Chilean (5.4 per cent).
 A small number of Argentines also live on the islands.

-The Falkland Islands have a low population density.
+The Falkland Islands have a very low population density.
 According to the 2012 census, the average daily population of the Falklands was 2,932, excluding military personnel serving in the archipelago and their dependents.
 (Note: At the time of the 2012 census, 91 Falklands residents were overseas.)
 A 2012 report counted 1,300 uniformed personnel and 50 British Ministry of Defence civil servants present in the Falklands.
-Stanley (with 2,121 residents) is the most-populous location on the archipelago, followed by Mount Pleasant (369 residents, primarily air-base contractors) and Camp (351 residents).
+Stanley (with 2,121 residents) is the most populous location on the archipelago, followed by Mount Pleasant (369 residents, primarily air-base contractors) and Camp (351 residents).
 The islands' age distribution is skewed towards working age (20–60).
 Males outnumber females (53 to 47 per cent), and this discrepancy is most prominent in the 20–60 age group.

 In the 2012 census, most islanders identified themselves as Christian (66 per cent), followed by those with no religious affiliation (32 per cent).
 The remaining 2 per cent identified as adherents of other religions, including the Baháʼí Faith, Buddhism, and Islam.
 The main Christian denominations are Anglicanism and other Protestantism, and Roman Catholicism.